 - Vegetable broth: using vegetable broth to cook the quinoa adds a ton of flavor.
 But you can easily cook the quinoa in water if you don’t have broth on hand.

-- Salsa: I used mild salsa since I don’t like spice, but any kind of your favorite salsa/any spice level works!
+- Salsa: I used mild salsa since I don’t like spice, but any kind of your favorite salsa works.